Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6950 should in theory perform a lot faster than the GeForce 8800 Ultra in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6950 should theoretically be much superior to the GeForce 8800 Ultra in general. (explain)

 Texel RateThe Radeon HD 6950 should be much (about 80%) better at anisotropic filtering than the GeForce 8800 Ultra. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6950 is the winner, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 6950 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison